 - Addressing Resources: From development of the United States Thoroughfare, Landmark, and Postal Address Data Standard, to hosting a focused conference on addressing for several years, URISA leaders also participate in national conversations and present a URISA workshop regularly to meet professional education needs of the community.

-URISA's Professional Practices Committee strives to define and develop the GIS profession.
-It creates professional practice guides, proposes and possibly issues professional practice standards, crafts recommended practice guidelines, creates new URISA workshops, and operates URISA Labs.
+URISA strives to define and develop the GIS profession.
+It creates professional practice guides and FAQs, proposes and possibly issues professional practice standards, crafts recommended practice guidelines, and creates new URISA workshops.

-The Professional Practice Committee has a number of initiatives underway within its workgroups.
+A number of initiatives are underway within these workgroups.